StefanIvemo/vwan-playground/README.md

 ## Improvements
 Azure Virtual WAN Playground will evolve together with Bicep language.
-When Bicep language supports the `condition` property it will be possible to decide which features will be deployed using paramters.
+When Bicep language supports the `condition` property it will be possible to decide which features will be deployed using paramters, at the moment you will get all resources in the topology.